 “…one of the more uplifting facts of online life is that it has shown us time and again that modern connected societies can unite for rapid and positive change.
-And humans throughout history, when united against a common threat, have achieved amazing things.”
+And humans throughout history, when united against a common threat like corona, have achieved amazing things.”

 This proposal for limiting harm caused by COVID-19 focuses on the following main points:

 - how we can leave lockdown safely

 - how we can protect the vulnerable without sacrificing the freedom, affluence and wellbeing of the rest of the population, and

 - the potential negative consequences of staying in lockdown.

 - because you care about your own health

 - because you don’t want the economy to collapse

 - because you’re concerned about the potential harm caused by lockdown